Migrating data to Managed Service for MySQL

 The virtual machine must be in the same network and availability zone as the MySQL cluster master host.
 Additionally, the VM must be assigned an external IP address so that you can load the dump from outside Yandex.Cloud.

-Install the MySQL client and additional database utilities.
-For Debian and Ubuntu —
+Install the MySQL client and additional utilities for working with the DBMS.
+For Debian and Ubuntu,

 mysqlare available in the